Zamość: Poland's UNESCO Renaissance City — The Padua of the North

 Zamość was built as a single project in the 1580s by Polish Chancellor Jan Zamoyski, who hired the Padua-trained architect Bernardo Morando to design a complete Renaissance city from scratch on empty steppe.
 The result — market square, palace, cathedral, fortifications, and residential townhouses — was executed over the following decades and has survived largely intact to the present day.
 It is one of the few examples in Central Europe of a Renaissance ideal city that was actually built and used, rather than merely drawn.
+Guided tours of Zamość and eastern Poland give this layered history — Renaissance urbanism, Jewish heritage, wartime occupation — the depth it deserves.

 Top Things to See and Do